FelippeTeracini/VHDL_Clock/README.md

 # Clock in a FPGA
-Felippe Teracini, Guilherme Schoeri, Juan Garcia
+Felippe Teracini, Guilherme Schoueri, Juan Garcia

 # Table of Contents
 1. [Introduction](#introduction)